ppmim/PAPI4K/papi/docs/data.rst

 Detector
 --------
 The PANIC instrument had initially was mounted with a mosaic of four 2k x 2k HAWAII-2RG_ detectors.
-However, during 2020 a new single 4k x 4k HAWAII-4RG_ detector was installed due to the damages in the HAWAII-2RG_.
+However, during 2020 a new single (monolithic) 4k x 4k HAWAII-4RG_ detector was installed due to the damages in the HAWAII-2RG_.

- * The detector is an array (FPA) of four HAWAII-2RG_ detectors.
+ * H2RG: The detector is an array (FPA) of four HAWAII-2RG_ detectors.
 The inter-chip gap between the detectors is only 167 pixels (or 75 arcsec at the 2.2m telescope) and is filled by dithering with sufficient amplitude.
 For applications which image only 30x30 arcmin this design is ideal.